 How the delegation works

 We set up a pattern where Claude Code (Anthropic's CLI tool) delegates specific tasks to GPT experts via the Codex MCP server.
-Each expert has a specialized prompt that shapes its analysis:
+Each expert has a specialized prompt that shapes its analysis.
+The Plan Reviewer evaluates plans for completeness and gaps, returning APPROVE/REJECT with specific feedback.
+The Architect analyzes system design decisions and creates migration mappings.
+The Scope Analyst catches ambiguities before work starts and surfaces hidden requirements.

-What clicked for us: let each model do its one job well.
+What clicked for us was letting each model do its one job well.
 Claude Code keeps the thread of the conversation.
 GPT experts dive deep on the narrow questions we throw at them.

 Round 1: First rejection